-Whilst previous studies have focussed primarily on commercial law firms, where data and willingness to participate have been prevalent, the IBA study will be the first to provide global data from law firms, the Bar, government, public prosecution, in-house lawyers, and the judiciary.
-Data will be collected every three years, over a 9-year period.
-The study will go beyond simply identifying challenges faced by women practitioners; determining what measures and initiatives are being enacted by the profession and tracking whether they are having an any meaningful impact upon the proportion of women lawyers in positions of seniority.
+While previous studies have focused primarily on commercial law firms, where data and willingness to participate have been prevalent, the IBA study will be the first to provide global data from law firms, the Bar, government, public prosecution, in-house lawyers and the judiciary.
+Data will be collected every three years, over a nine-year period.
+The study will go beyond simply identifying challenges faced by women practitioners; determining what measures and initiatives are being enacted by the profession; and tracking whether they are having an any meaningful impact upon the proportion of women lawyers in positions of seniority.

 In March 2022, the first of the project’s reports was released on England and Wales.
 Reports on Uganda and Spain followed later that year.
 The report on Nigeria was released on International Women's Day 2023, followed by the Netherlands and Chile later that year.
 A case study on Nepal was released at the start of 2024.